jradlak/OFSim/README.md

 **=====Things To Do:=====**

 ASAP:
-1. Fix initial rocket orientation code.
-Rocket should be parallel to the normal vector at a point on the sphere.
-Additional correction shlouldn't be needed.
-2. The rotation of the rocket does not completely coincide with the rotation of the thrust vector.
+1. The rotation of the rocket does not completely coincide with the rotation of the thrust vector.

 Less urgent:
 1. Saving files in the source code editor.
 Currently, the editor only displays the loaded program text.